SeemaIsharwal/MyCaptainCpp/README.md

 # MyCaptainCpp
-This is for my evaluation of c programming course by my mentor at MyCaptain, done in November 2021.
+This is for my evaluation of c++ programming course by my mentor at MyCaptain, done in November 2021.